ioccc-src/winner/2024/ferguson1/README.md

 point hot is hot, spaghetti code is spaghetti code and I have never seen worse spaghetti code, at least not in C.

-And although it might not be, I would not be surprised if this submission, or the encrypted one, makes you fed up with `goto`s.
+And although it might not be, I would not be surprised if this entry, or the encrypted one, makes you fed up with `goto`s.
 I know I am, and as far as I am concerned, they only belong in obfuscated code!
 I would understand if you wanted something else new, including some new things I have put in here as well